NinjaInShade/project-tracking-intro/README.md

-# Frontend Mentor - Huddle landing page with single introductory section
+# Frontend Mentor - Project tracking intro component solution

-This is a solution to the [# Frontend Mentor - Huddle landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/huddle-landing-page-with-a-single-introductory-section-B_2Wvxgi0).
+This is a solution to the [Project tracking intro component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/project-tracking-intro-component-5d289097500fcb331a67d80e).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents